 The Lifson/Johnson Memorial Award recognizes excellence in teaching by undergraduate or graduate students.
 Selection is by the Department of Integrative Biology and Physiology.

 The J. Thomas Livermore Memorial Award recognizes outstanding undergraduate research in hematology.
-Nominations are reviewed by the Minnesota Medical Foundation’s Honors and Awards Committee.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 The $1,000 Jan Lunden Award honors outstanding research by a graduate or medical student in the field of molecular hepatology.
-Recipients are selected by an ad hoc faculty committee.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 The Beatrice Z. Milne and Theodore Brandenburg Awards recognize outstanding research by graduate students in the basic sciences.

 The Roth-Steer Award for Research in Alzheimer’s Disease is presented for outstanding research related to Alzheimer’s disease by a graduate, medical, or post-doctoral student.
-The recipient is selected by an ad hoc faculty committee.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 The $1,000 Roza Steer Breast Cancer Research Award is presented for outstanding research by a graduate student or medical student in the field of breast cancer.
-The recipient is selected by an ad hoc faculty committee.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 Segal Award in Psychiatry